Mikejo5000/vsts-docs-pr/docs/report/analytics/data-model-analytics-service.md

 The last three properties here show that the same value is often expressed in multiple properties, each designed for different scenarios.

-[!Note]
+>[!NOTE]
-Changes to custom fields will affect the shape of your data model and will affect all revisions.
+>Changes to custom fields will affect the shape of your data model and will affect all revisions.

 ##Related notes